 From simple projects like basic container candles and votives with wick pins to more complex creations like beeswax rolled pillars and dipped taper candles, there's no shortage of craft projects you can do with a bit of wax, a heat source, and some time.

 It's incredibly easy to make your own candles at home.
 Although it's simple to make average candles, customizing your wax, wick, fragrance, and container choices will yield spectacular results.
-Not only will you save money making your own, you can also give these beauties as gifts during the holidays (or any time!).
+Not only will you save money making your own, but you can also give these beauties as gifts during the holidays (or any time!).
 Happy making!